CeetronSolutions/resinsight-tutorials/tutorials/grid-group-statistics/grid-group-statistics.md

 ![Image](Resources/Pictures/import_grid_case_group.png)

 As illustrated in the above picture, select the `File->Import->Eclipse Cases->Import Grid Case Group from Files Recursively`.
-This will bring up a pront, where you should select the folder of the ensemble.
+This will bring up a prompt, where you should select the folder of the ensemble.

 ![Image](Resources/Pictures/find_ensemble.png)